Edit in GitHubLog an issue

 aio rt:action:create test web-action.js --web true

-Here is a sample invocation.
-Note the .json extension appended to the URI.
-This instructs the system to return the result as JSON.
+In this sample invocation, the .json extension appended to the URI instructs the system to return the result as JSON:

 Copied to your clipboard